kukuu/integration/architecture-backend-energy-tasks.md

-# Arhitecture design for the Energy sector.
+# Architecture design for the Energy sector.

 These tasks focus on solving real-world backend challenges and ensuring scalability, performance, and reliability.
 They include: